-Our project started with an arts-based health promotion campaign, #TMHealthLA.
-We created a photography exhibit featuring portraits by and of Transmasculine people set in iconic and neighborhood settings across Los Angeles.
+The project started with #TMHealthLA, an arts-based health promotion campaign with support from the City of Los Angeles AIDS Coordinator’s Office.
+This included a photography exhibit featuring portraits by and of Transmasculine people set against iconic backdrops and neighborhoods across Los Angeles.
 The show opened at the downtown public library in Los Angeles and has since traveled to multiple venues across the county.
-Some of the images are on this site.

 This project inspired a participatory action research initiative in partnership with the UCLA Department of Social Welfare.
 We conducted interviews, focus groups, and the Transmasculine Sexual Health & Reproductive Justice Research Survey which included 310 transmasculine participants.
 We have held community meetings to discuss the work and presented findings at Los Angeles City Hall, several academic and practitioner conferences, and with local activist networks, health workers, policymakers, funders, and researchers.

 We formed the Transmasculine Health Research Justice initiative in 2020 to use our data to identify advocacy goals and future research priorities.
 Based on this analysis, we developed a report focused on the health and health care inequities facing transmasculine people in Los Angeles along with foundations for action to advance health justice.
 We published our 2021 Web Report April 7, 2021.

 Our current work focuses on the four items in our take action agenda.
 If you are interested in getting involved, sponsoring a presentation, or supporting our future work, reach out!